Shopify vs Squarespace: Key Features, Pricing, App Integrations

 Both services come from a totally different background and with a different focus on business.
 You will have to study and understand your needs and wants to choose either one of the platforms.

-We are going to present points in each round to determine whether Squarespace or Shopify wins.
+We are going to present points in each round to determine the winner of the comparison Shopify vs Squarespace.

 An e-commerce store or a photography fansite, assuming you are about to start your first online business, you will need a website to build it and host it.
 Thus, It is only fair we compare this part of the business to each other since we will discuss Shopify and Squarespace,

 With Squarespace, if you buy one of their monthly plans, you will potentially get a free custom domain with it which is a nice little thing that brings a lot of customers.
 You can register your domains with Shopify too, although it is not free.
 And domains start at $11 per year.

 Should you buy domains from them or not is a question you need to ask yourself for there are both advantages and disadvantages of doing so.

 For example, assuming you are going to use Shopify or Squarespace to host your domains.
 You will not have to go through the headache to set up your DNS settings and configurations it will be pre-configured for you no matter which one of the mentioned sites you buy or get your domain from 😲

 Shopify vs Squarespace: Products

 You might have already decided on the type of product to sell or just now deciding.
 Knowing what products you can sell, and what not still is useful information.

 Obviously, there are no limits to selling any product you want as long as they are not illegal.
 But it is the features of these sites that make one type of product more preferred than the other.